MarkoSterk/CalciumWaveDetection/readme.md

 Fbinsig.txt --> array like structure with shape (number of recorded frames, number of cells) Fkoordinate.txt --> array like structure with shape (number of cells, 2): x, y coordinates

+Result is of the same shape as the binarized activity array with values corresponding to the waves each cell belongs to.
+Example: all cells with value 52 in the resulting array belong to the same event with number 52.
+Each wave can therefore be reconstructed by extracting cells that belong to the same event at a given time.